"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 It can also include other damages such as the loss of support they would have enjoyed had the deceased loved one survived such as financial support, parental services, care, and guidance.
 The family may also bring a claim for any pain and suffering their loved one endured before he or she died.

 In most cases, non-financial losses can be more significant to the family than the actual financial losses experienced.
-Because each wrongful death case is unique, an experienced New York wrongful death attorney will be able to establish and support pecuniary injuries as they apply to the specific circumstances.
-At Kucher Law, we work diligently to ensure that surviving family members get every benefit they are entitled to in a wrongful death lawsuit.
+Because each wrongful death case is unique, seeking the help of Brooklyn wrongful death lawyers will be able to establish and support pecuniary injuries as they apply to the specific circumstances.
+At Kucher Law, we work diligently to ensure that surviving family members get every benefit they are entitled to in a wrongful death case.
 Call us any time of the day at (929) 274-8000.

 Who has the legal right to bring a wrongful death claim will vary from state to state.
 In New York, wrongful death is governed by state laws that restrict who can bring a wrongful death claim and which family members may be entitled to wrongful death compensation.